Makenashyere/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes directory to home
+script that list directory contents in long format